 The next phase of the project will be determined after research into the effectiveness of the recycling center, and input from the local recyclers and partner NGOs.

 On October 9, 2014, Agbogbloshie, Ghana – the second largest e-waste processing area in West Africa – got something new.

 The excitement grew when residents saw a group of about a dozen men carrying a towering sign through town before planting it in the ground and raising it up in a Herculean effort, with six men on each side pushing and pulling.

-The 20-foot tall sign announced the launch of a pilot project – the opening of a new e-waste recycling facility that could transform the way recyclers work in one of the worst polluted places on earth.
+The 20-foot tall sign announced the launch of a pilot project – the opening of a new e-waste recycling facility that could transform the way recyclers work in Agbogbloshie.

-“Everyone is talking about how this is just the beginning,” said Kira Traore, the program director for Africa at Blacksmith Institute for a Pure Earth.
+“Everyone is talking about how this is just the beginning,” said Kira Traore, the program director for Africa for Pure Earth.

 “I think we are seeing a real commitment to changing the e-waste recycling industry.”